-Try downloading a few of the free apps available from the Apple App Store or Google Play Store.
-You'll see that when you download them, new icons will appear on your tablet's Home screen.
-On some tablets you might have to swipe the Home screen to the right to see your new app icons.
-Tap on the icon to launch your new app.
+Try downloading a few of the free apps available from the iTunes App Store or Google Play.
+You'll see that when you download them, new icons will appear on your tablet's Home or App page.
+These can be used to launch new apps.